-- 5.5.7.
-Resubmission Boards can combine both Module Board and Progression and Award Board functions. - 5.5.8.
-Academic Board receives the decisions of the Board of Examiners for final ratification.
+- 6.5.7 Resubmission Boards can combine both Module Board and Progression and Award Board functions. - 6.5.8 Academic Board receives the decisions of the Board of Examiners for final ratification.
 (Ratification is defined as making decisions official.)
 This is the final step in the approval of the award.
-The decision of the Academic Board is final (subject to appeal, see section 21).
-For information about how and when an award is granted, see section 8. - 5.5.9.
-Your assessment, module, progression, and award results are released to you on set release dates.
-These release dates are published in advance each year. - 5.5.10.
-Results will not be given over the telephone unless the Vice Chancellor or Deputy Vice Chancellor, or exceptionally the Director of Academic Registry in the Vice Chancellors or Deputy Vice Chancellor's absence, has given permission. - 5.5.11.
-External Examiners are appointed by us to make sure that standards are consistently applied in the granting of awards.
+The decision of the Academic Board is final (subject to appeal, see section 22).
+For information about how and when an award is granted (see section 9). - 6.5.9 Your assessment, module, progression, and award results are released to you on set release dates.
+These release dates are published in advance each year. - 6.5.10 Results will not be given over the telephone unless the Vice Chancellor or Deputy Vice Chancellor, or exceptionally the Director of Academic Registry in the Vice Chancellors or Deputy Vice Chancellor's absence, has given permission. - 6.5.11 External Examiners are appointed by us to make sure that standards are consistently applied in the granting of awards.
 They are consulted throughout the quality assurance processes described above.
-Please see UCEM's Code of Practice chapter on External Examining (opens new window) for more information. - 5.5.12.
-In addition, there are two panels that report to the Board of Examiners: - Mitigating Circumstances Panel
+Please see the University External Examining Policy (opens new window) for more information.

+6.5.12 In addition, there are two panels that report to the Board of Examiners: